February 2025 Industrial market report

 Peter Kolaczynski, Director, CommercialEdge

-National in-place rents for industrial space averaged $8.25 per square foot in November, up three cents from October and 6.9% over the past 12 months, our latest U.S. industrial market report reveals.
+National in-place rents for industrial space averaged $8.35 per square foot in January, up five cents from December and 6.8% over the past 12 months.

 Average Rent by Metro